 James B. Davis is Gunster's Tax Practice Group Leader resident in the Fort Lauderdale, FL office.
 He counsels individuals and businesses on ERISA and employee benefits law, corporate, partnership and business law/taxation and estate planning in connection with the formation, operation, merger and liquidation of for-profit entities as well as tax-exempt organizations.
 He is Board Certified in Taxation by the Florida Bar, a frequent lecturer and has served as an expert witness as to the qualification of pension plans in bankruptcy cases and in civil litigation matters.
 Mr. Davis teaches Partnership Tax.

-Adam S. Goldberg is a partner with KRAUSE & GOLDBERG P.A. in Weston, Florida.
+Adam S. Goldberg is a founding partner at Krause & Goldberg P.A.
 He has authored articles and made presentations in the areas of estate planning, tax exempt organizations, probate, ethics, planning for disability, tax litigation and planned giving.
 He is a Past President of the West Broward Estate Planning Council, the Greater Fort Lauderdale Tax Council and the Planned Giving Council of Broward County.
 He is currently serving as the Chair of the Florida Bar’s Exempt Organizations Committee.
+Mr. Goldberg teaches Introduction to Estate Planning and Probate.

 David Pratt is the managing partner of Proskauer Rose LLP's Boca Raton office and a member of the Firm's Personal Planning Department.
 He is a Fellow of both the American College of Trust and Estate Counsel (ACTEC) and American College of Tax Counsel.
 He presently serves on ACTEC's Board of Regents, is the Chair of ACTEC's New Fellows Steering Committee and is on ACTEC's Estate and Gift, Asset Protection and Long Range Planning Committees.
 He is Florida Board Certified in Taxation, and Wills, Trusts and Estates, and is a past Chair of the Florida Bar's Tax Section.
 Mr. Pratt teaches Federal Wealth Transfer Tax.